angarsky/diveintopython/learn/modules.md

 ```

 In conclusion, the [random](https://docs.python.org/3/library/random.html) and [math](https://docs.python.org/3/library/math.html) modules are just a few examples of the valuable built-in modules that Python offers.
 These modules can help you to save time and effort when performing common programming tasks.

+## Naming Conventions for Packages and Modules

+In Python, [naming conventions for modules](https://peps.python.org/pep-0008/#package-and-module-names) (Python source files) are as follows:

+1. Module names should be lowercase.
+Example: `my_module.py`

+2. If the module name consists of multiple words, they should be separated by underscores.
+Example: `my_module_utils.py`

+3. Module names should be descriptive and convey the purpose or functionality of the module.
+Example: `math_operations.py`

+4. Avoid using names that conflict with Python keywords or built-in module names.
+Example: `random.py` (should be avoided as it conflicts with the built-in `random` module)

+5. If a module name clashes with a standard library or third-party library name, consider using a different name to avoid confusion.
+Example: `requests.py` (should be avoided if it clashes with the popular `requests` library)

+6. Avoid using leading underscores (_) in module names unless it is intended to indicate that the module is intended for internal use or is part of a package's private API.
+Example: `_internal_module.py`

+7. Avoid using hyphens (-) or special characters in module names, as they are not valid characters in Python module names.
+Example: `my-module.py` (hyphen is not allowed)

+Remember that following consistent naming conventions helps improve code readability and maintainability.

 ## How to Import Modules in Python